Timothy Treadwell

-On October 5, 2003, Treadwell and his girlfriend Amie Huguenard were killed and almost fully eaten by a 28-year-old male bear, named "The Machine", whose stomach was later found to contain human remains and clothing.
+On October 5, 2003, Treadwell and his girlfriend Amie Huguenard were killed and almost fully eaten by a 28-year-old male bear whose stomach was later found to contain human remains and clothing.

 Treadwell's life, work, and death were the subject of Werner Herzog's critically acclaimed documentary film Grizzly Man (2005).

 Early life and education

 Treadwell was born in Mineola, Long Island, New York, one of five children of Val Dexter and Carol Ann (née Bartell).
 He attended Connetquot High School, where he was the swimming team's star diver.
 He was very fond of animals and kept a squirrel named Willie as a pet.
 In an interview in Grizzly Man (2005), his parents say he was an ordinary young man until he went away to college.
-There, he claimed to be a British orphan and on another occasion that he was from Australia.
-According to this account, his father said Timothy "spiraled down" and became an alcoholic after he lost the role of Woody Boyd to Woody Harrelson in the sitcom Cheers.
+He attended Bradley University on a swimming and diving scholarship.
+There, he claimed to be a British orphan and on other occasions claimed that he was from Australia.
+After college, Treadwell moved to Los Angeles to pursue an acting career.
+His father said Treadwell "spiraled down" and developed an alcohol abuse disorder after he lost the role of Woody Boyd to Woody Harrelson in the sitcom Cheers.
 In 1987, he legally changed his surname from Dexter to Treadwell, a name from his mother's family that he had used informally for some years.

+Alaskan expeditions

 A lover of animals since he was a child, Treadwell decided to travel to Alaska to watch bears after a close friend persuaded him to do so.
-He wrote that after his first encounter with a wild bear he knew he had found his calling in life and that now his destiny was entwined with those of the bears.
-Treadwell studied the bears during summer seasons for 13 years before being killed by one of them.
 According to his book, Among Grizzlies: Living with Wild Bears in Alaska, his mission to protect bears began in the late 1980s after he had survived a near-fatal heroin overdose.
-He claims in his book that his drug addiction grew from his alcoholism and attributed his recovery from drug and alcohol addictions entirely to his relationship with bears.
+He wrote that after his first encounter with a wild bear, he knew he had found his calling in life, and that his destiny was entwined with those of the bears.
+He attributed his recovery from drug and alcohol addictions entirely to his relationship with bears.

-Alaskan expeditions

-Treadwell spent the early part of each season camping on the ‘Big Green’, an open area of bear grass in Hallo Bay on the Katmai Coast.
+Treadwell spent the early part of each season camping on the 'Big Green', an open area of bear grass in Hallo Bay on the Katmai Coast.
 He called the area the "Grizzly Sanctuary".
-Treadwell was known for getting extremely close to the bears he observed, sometimes even touching them and playing with bear cubs.
-In his book, though, he claimed that he was always careful with the bears and actually developed a sense of mutual trust and respect with the animals.
-He habitually named the bears he encountered and consistently saw many of the same bears each summer, so claimed to build a standing relationship with them.
+He was known for getting extremely close to the bears he observed, sometimes even touching them and playing with bear cubs.
+In his book, he claimed that he was always careful with the bears and actually developed a sense of mutual trust and respect with the animals.
+He habitually named the bears he encountered and consistently saw many of the same bears each summer and thus claimed to be building a standing relationship with them.